srselukar/srselukar.github.io/_posts/2021-05-10-adopting-a-dog.md

 But, overall, she's been a joy so far, and we love her more every day.
 (Hopefully she does, too!)

-# Lessons I've Learned (As a Novice Owner and Dog-Adopter):
+# Lessons I've Learned (As a Novice Owner and Dog-Adopter)

 1. Dogs are individuals with their own quirks and personalities.